MicrosoftDocs/cpp-docs/docs/windows/creating-a-console-application.md

 ms.workload: ["cplusplus", "uwp"]
 ---
 # Creating a Console Application
-The easiest way to create a Win32 console application is to use the Win32 Application Wizard.
+The easiest way to create a Win32 console application is to use the **Win32 Application Wizard**.

 ### To create a Win32 console application